New – April 2021 National Living Wage analysis

-- The average care worker was better off, in real terms, by 62p per hour in March 2019 than they were in September 2012 (8%).
+- The average care worker was 90p per hour better off, in real terms, in March 2020 than they were in September 2012 (an increase of 12%).

-- The pay gap between the most experienced care workers and those new to the sector has halved from 30p in March 2016 to 15p in March 2019.
+- The pay gap between more experienced care workers and those new to the sector has reduced from 29p (4%) in September 2012 to 12p (1%) in March 2020.

-- Around a quarter (25%) of care workers were paid on or above the Real Living Wage (set by the Living Wage Foundation) in September 2012, but this figure has slowly fallen to just over 10% in March 2019.
+- Around a 30% of care workers were paid on or above the Real Living Wage (set by the Living Wage Foundation) in March 2020.

-- Around 83% of adult social care organisations in the independent sector in March 2019 were paying at least some of their workers below the next mandatory NLW (£8.21) and will therefore be directly affected by its introduction.
+Around 85% of adult social care organisations in the independent sector in March 2020 were paying at least some of their workers below the next mandatory NLW (£8.72) and will have therefore been directly affected by its introduction.